Why you

 You need to also stand your backbone upright

-and curved or leaned forward far enough to press the ends of your thighs at
+and curved or leaned forward far enough so that the inhalations of your

 The